 There’s a quick and easy way to up your curb appeal game: clean your driveway!
 You’ll be amazed how a clean driveway can really spruce up your home!
-It’s like a fresh vacuuming for the outside of your house – one that your family, neighbors and visitors will be sure to notice.
-(And it can also protect the surface of your driveway from long-term damage.)
+It’s like fresh vacuuming for the outside of your house – one that your family, neighbors, and visitors will be sure to notice.
+(It can also protect the surface of your driveway from long-term damage.)

 Sweep and Scrub

 Clear the driveway of any weeds, grass, or other vegetation growing between slabs or through cracks in the driveway.
 Just pull them up and sweep them away (a leaf blower is great for clearing dirt and debris).

 To scrub your driveway, you’ll need the following supplies:

 - Pole brush

 - The brush on the end should have stiff nylon bristles and be about 12 inches wide.